-AFTER Photos: The newly constructed pergola shade structures were built with rough sawn redwood.
-A new sandstone retaining wall was installed to anchor an expanded patio and view terrace.
+AFTER Photos: Two newly constructed pergola shade structures were built with rough sawn redwood.
+A new Santa Barbara sandstone retaining wall was built to expand the existing patio and view terrace.

 When designing your own Spanish patio, there will be decisions you make that affect other aspects of the project.

-From the living room, here is the view through a large wall of iron and glass accordion doors.
+From the living room, here is the view through a large set of iron and glass accordion doors.
 They fold open for easy access to the newly constructed poolside shade structure.
-The Spanish-style patio furniture in teak looks great with the stained redwood pergola, above.

 ABOVE: A close-up of the synthetic “wattle” style woven panels secured to the top of the arbor.
-The client found these and purchased them in France.
-The heavy redwood pergola structure with wisteria vines was not enough shade, and these panels solved his problem.
+The client purchased them in France.
+The wisteria vines on this redwood pergola structure did not provide enough shade.
+These woven panels were the solution to the problem.

-A) A shade arbor that would be built taller than the roof eaves.
-B) a design for sandstone landings at the patio doors.
-Also, furniture, pots + Spanish decor add details to the backyard space.
-C) An outdoor shower that ties into the existing interior plumbing.
+1) A shade arbor that would be built taller than the roof eaves.
+2) a design for sandstone landings at the patio doors.
+Furniture, pots + Spanish decor add details to the backyard space.
+3) An outdoor shower.

 AFTER Photo: This is how the Spanish-style pergola and expanded terrace patio turned out.
-I wanted to show you this right away so the construction photos that follow will make more sense.
+I wanted to show you this now, so the following construction photos will make more sense.

-Design Tips for Building High Quality Spanish Garden Structures
+Design Tips for Building a High-Quality Spanish Pergola

 When designing your own Spanish landscape design, consider a high quality garden structure (pergola, covered patio, grapevine trellis, grape arbor, etc.).
 There are many ways to simplify the custom fabrication of them.

-The Goleta division of Hayward Lumber works with a Northern California mill to pre-cut large components such as our Spanish-style pergola parts, as seen in the photos above.
+Hayward Lumber (Goleta, CA branch) worked with a Northern California mill to pre-cut the large components for our Spanish-style pergola parts (as seen above).

 Construction Photos: Building a Spanish-style Patio With Pergola

-There are many ways to develop a Spanish style patio.
-Here are some early construction photos of how we expanded a limited space to create a view terrace.
+Here are some early construction photos of how we expanded a limited space to create a Spanish style patio and view terrace.
 Also, developing a foundation for the shade pergola.

-BEFORE Photo: The contractor crew measures and calculates the locations of the support posts while simultaneously digging trenches for the pergola structural footings.
+BEFORE Photo: The contractor crew measures and calculates the locations of the support posts while simultaneously digging trenches for the structural footings for the pergola.

-This method of pergola construction entails burying cross connected footings below ground.
-The cement footings (above) run the full length of the trellis, and also structurally connect in between each of the support posts, front to back.
+The construction method for this type of pergola foundation entails burying cross connected footings below ground.
+As you can see above, the cement footings run the full length of the trellis.
+They also structurally connect in between each of the support posts, front to back.

 Once these substantial cement footings were poured, the contractor team came back and began squaring up the exact locations of the heavy posts.
 This construction method is different from pouring individual pad footings for each arbor post.